Windows Time Server

 This option allows you to specify how PresenTense Time Server obtains accurate time.
 Possible options are :

-a) Internet Time Server : Obtain accurate time from another time server on your local area network or the public internet from servers supporting common time protocols.
-Selecting this option will enable the Internet Time Server tab .
+a) SNTP Time Source : Obtain accurate time from another time server on your local area network or the public internet from servers supporting common time protocols.
+Selecting this option will enable the SNTP Time Source tab .

-c) NTP4 Time Server : Use the free NTP4 plug-in DLL.
+b) NTP Time Source : Use the free NTP4 plug-in DLL.
 The NTP4 plug-in is shipped with all versions of PresenTense Time Server and supports NTP network time servers.
+This will activate the NTP Time Source tab.
 See NTP4 Plug-In.

-d) Local GPS Clock : Using the NTP4 plug-in DLL.
+c) Local GPS Clock : Using the NTP4 plug-in DLL.
 The NTP4 plug-in is shipped with all versions of PresenTense Time Server and supports many GPS clocks.
 An option to use the local bios clock is also provided.
-See GPS.
+See GPS Clock.

 If you wish to be notified via email if PresenTense Time Server is unable to contact the time source, set the parameters as follows: